What to learn from a few visible transitions' statistics?: Visible transitions' statistics

 \subsection{Main results}

-The survival propagator \(\exp(t\mathbf{S})\) describes an evolution in which every visible transition is no longer possible, and it does not conserve probability since not every column adds up to zero, thus it can be interpreted as a transition matrix of a process with probability leakages whenever a transition in \(\mathcal{L}\) takes place.
+The survival propagator \(\exp(t\mathbf{S})\) describes {the system's evolution given that no visible transition occurs}.
+It does not conserve probability because not every column {of \(\mathbf{S}\)} adds up to zero, thus it can be interpreted as a transition matrix of a process with probability leakages whenever a transition in \(\mathcal{L}\) takes place.

-Consider a succession of transitions and inter-transition times, as in Eq.\,(\ref{trajectory}), and create the histogram of the inter-transition times between given transitions.
-This provides the empirical definition of the inter-transition times frequency\footnote{More precisely, one should collect these data from independent realizations of the process; by the ergodic principle these coincide with data collected along a single path up to systematic errors due to stationarity and self-correlations along the path.
-Such errors can be minimized by taking sufficiently long intervals before the first sample and between consecutive samples \cite{sok97}.}:
+Consider a succession of transitions and inter-transition times, as in Eq.\,(\ref{trajectory}), and create the histogram of {times conditioned on the occurrence of the previous and next transitions}.
+This provides the empirical definition of the inter-transition times frequency:

 The frequency that the next observed transition is \(\ell_{i+1}\) given that the previous is \(\ell_i\) can be obtained as

 where \(\#(\ell_i \to \ell_{i+1})\) is the number of transitions \(\ell_i\) followed by \(\ell_{i+1}\) and \(\abs{\mathcal{L}}\) is the number of visible transitions, the cardinality of subset \(\mathcal{L}\).
 Furthermore, the frequency that one observed transition is \(\ell_i\) among all transitions in a trajectory is